Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023 shows Thornton had a median income among taxpayers of $52,236 and an average level of $60,820.
-Both figures are below the national average.
-For Rest of NSW, these levels were $52,390 and $65,215 respectively.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Thornton had a median income among taxpayers of $52,236.
+The average income stood at $60,820.
+This is below the national average and compares to levels of $52,390 in Rest of NSW.
 Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Thornton would be approximately $56,864 (median) and $66,209 (average) as of September 2025.
-According to 2021 Census figures, household, family, and personal incomes in Thornton cluster around the 66th percentile nationally.
-Distribution data shows 41.7% of the population (5,189 individuals) fall within the $1,500 - $2,999 income range, similar to regional levels where 29.9% occupy this range.
-High housing costs consume 15.2% of income in Thornton.
-Despite this, strong earnings place disposable income at the 70th percentile nationally.
-The area's SEIFA income ranking places it in the 4th decile.
+According to 2021 Census figures, household, family and personal incomes in Thornton cluster around the 66th percentile nationally.
+Distribution data shows 41.7% of the population (5,277 individuals) fall within the $1,500 - 2,999 income range.
+High housing costs consume 15.2% of income, placing disposable income at the 70th percentile and the area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income